ocean-onion/BDCraft-maybe/clean_docs/progression/README.md

-# Progression Module
+# Progression System

-The Progression Module provides a comprehensive advancement system that gives players long-term goals and meaningful rewards for their economic activities.
-This module features a dual-progression system combining rank advancement with rebirth mechanics for extended gameplay.
+The Progression System provides a comprehensive advancement framework that gives players long-term goals and meaningful rewards for their economic activities.
+This system features a dual-progression mechanism combining rank advancement with rebirth mechanics for extended gameplay.

 ## Overview

-The Progression Module consists of two interconnected systems that provide both short-term achievement goals and long-term prestige advancement:
+The Progression System consists of three interconnected components that provide both short-term achievement goals and long-term prestige advancement:

 ### Core Components